Citrus-Software/mikan-docs/docs/usage/blueprints.md

 ## Helper Nodes

 Any node whose name begins with an underscore (`_`) is considered a **Helper Node**.
-These nodes are skipped by the template parser, meaning they are not treated as part of a module’s hierarchy — but they can still be used to carry controller shapes, modifiers or deformers.
+These nodes are skipped by the template parser, meaning they are not treated as part of a module’s hierarchy, but they can still be used to carry controller shapes, modifiers or deformers.

 If a node is named with double underscores (e.g. `__meta__`), it becomes an **Internal Helper Node**, completely hidden from the interface.